Top Longevity Treatments to Try in 2026: From IV Therapy to Biohacking Retreats

 • NAD+ for mitochondrial support and cognitive function

-Most people describe the experience as grounding—they walk out feeling refreshed, lighter, and mentally sharper.
-For those working through fatigue or recovering from burnout, IV therapy can feel like replenishing an empty well.
+Most people say IV therapy feels grounding.
+They often leave feeling refreshed, lighter, and more mentally clear.
+For anyone dealing with fatigue or recovering from burnout, it can feel like refilling an empty well.

 2. Hyperbaric Oxygen Therapy (HBOT)

-Hyperbaric oxygen therapy involves lying in a pressurized chamber while you breathe pure oxygen.
-It sounds futuristic, but the science behind it is simple: increased oxygen availability helps tissues repair, reduces inflammation, and boosts cellular energy.
+Hyperbaric oxygen therapy means lying in a pressurized chamber and breathing pure oxygen.
+While it may sound high-tech, the idea is simple: more oxygen helps your tissues heal, lowers inflammation, and increases your cells’ energy.

 HBOT is expected to become more accessible in 2026 as wellness centers integrate it into longevity packages.